telerik/reporting-docs/doc-output/configure-the-report-engine/processing-element.md

 ---
 title: processing Element
-page_title: processing Element
+page_title: Configuring the processing Element
-description: processing Element
+description: "Learn how to configure the processing options of the reporting engine such as whether the definiton properties should be cached, or to set up custom SharedDataSource and Resources resolvers."
 slug: telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/processing-element
 tags: processing,element
 published: True